-Injection powders are sterile solid compounds that when shaken mix to form a clear solution that should be free of particles.
+Injection powders are pure solid compounds that, when shaken, mix to form a clear solution that should be free of particles.

-Concentrated solutions to be administered via injection or intravenous infusion must be diluted with water for injections.
+For injections, concentrated solutions to be administered via injection or intravenous infusion must be diluted with water.

-Implants are solid, sterile devices that are implanted into tissue, where the active ingredient will be released for a prolonged period of time.
+Implants are solid, sterile devices implanted into the tissue, where the active ingredient will be released for a prolonged period.